-Fitbit has a “buzz page” on their site that consists of various articles and press releases surrounding their product as well as awards and recognitions.
+One of the best social proof examples I’ve been — Fitbit’s “buzz page.”
+This page consists of various articles and press releases surrounding their product as well as awards and recognitions.
 As a potential buyer, it’s validating to see industry experts speak so highly of the product.

 The buzz page also includes a section called “Fitbit in the wild.”
 This section takes a swing at influencer marketing/celebrity endorsements in its own unique way.
 The section displays celebrity sightings which are images of well-known celebrities wearing Fitbits in their everyday life.

 Zoom shares their highest star review sites so that visitors will now go look at those specific sites.
 This strategy not only displays validation that their product is worthwhile but also leads the audience to read more social proof from their best-reviewed sites with the “Learn More” buttons.

 Eliminate the guessworkAlways know when leads are interested with real-time activity insights in your inbox